 Actress Brittany Murphy died mysteriously in the home she shared with husband Simon Monjack on December 20, 2009.
 She was only 32.
 The Clueless star's career had suffered in recent years and rumors of substance abuse abounded, but Murphy was still vibrant and larger-than-life.
-For many her death was a total shock and is still yet to be resolved.
+For many, her sudden death was a total shock and is still yet to be resolved.

-Rat Poison May Have Been To Blame
+She May Have Been Poisoned

 Monjack Died Shortly After Murphy

 The LAPD has never officially stated they believe these deaths to be criminal in nature.

 Prescription Painkillers Only Added To A Lethal Mix

 Following her death, reports surfaced that Murphy was addicted to prescription pills and living as a recluse.
-Murphy allegedly refused to go to the hospital and began taking prescription pills to cure her various ailments.
-Murphy, who struggled with eating disorders and anemia.
+Murphy allegedly refused to go to the hospital for various ailments and began self-medicating.
+Reportedly, Murphy struggled with eating disorders and anemia.